ansible/ansible-ai-connect-service/README.md

 ## Development enviroment

-You can deploy a developmenet environment using `docker-compose` or `podman-compose`.
+You can deploy a development environment using `docker-compose` or `podman-compose`.

 If you're system use SELinux, you must manually create the `db_data` directory in the base directory and set the `container_file_t` the `db_data` and `ansible_wisdom` directories: